HobanLab/QUBR_GenGeoEcoDemoCorr/README.md

 using just a river raster outline, using an inverse distance to river outline, and using an on and inside the river raster to control for the potential varying influences of the river on tree clustering/dispersal.
 Finally, we used **Poisson Point Model Analyses**, to see if models that take into account the effect that the trees' inverse distance to the river has on the placement of the trees better explains the distribution of the points than if they were distributed at random.
-We observed significant clustering of trees and significant influence of the rivers on the distribution of trees at each population.
+We observed significant clustering of trees and significant influence of the rivers on the distribution of trees at and across each population.

-* [hypothesis_2_size_and_comp.R](./analyses/hypothesis_2_size_and_comp.R) is well commented R script to test this hypothesis: The size and shape of Quercus brandegeei individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
+  **Hypothesis 2:** The size and shape of *Quercus brandegeei* individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
+The size and shape of Quercus brandegeei individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
 If they are impacted by facilitation, we would expect closer trees would be bigger.
 If they are impacted by competition, we would expect closer trees to be smaller.
+This hypothesis is explored by three scripts:
+    ** hypothesis_2_moran_CLEANED.R
+    ** hypothesis_2_linear_model_CLEANED.R
+    ** hypothesis_2_linear_model_no_outliers_CLEANED.R

-To test this, we used Global and Local Moran's I to determine whether values of SCA, LCA, CS, CA, and DBH that were closer together were more similar in value or not.
-The global Moran's I looked for general spatial autocorrelation and the local Moran's I looked for areas were values were more similar than other areas.
-We used also performed a linear regression to see if for focal trees, there was a relationship between how much competition they face (based on the size of the neighbors over their distance to the focal trees) and the size of the focal trees.
+* [hypothesis_2_moran_CLEANED.R](./analyses/hypothesis_2_moran_CLEANED.R) us a well-commented R script to test hypothesis 2 with Global and Local Moran's I to determine whether values of Short Canopy Axis, Long Canopy Axis, Crown Spread, Canopy Area, and DBH that were closer together were more similar in value or not.
+The global Moran's I looked for general spatial autocorrelation, and the local Moran's I looked for areas were values were more similar than other areas.
+We observed that there is significant global spatial autocorrelation at all combinations of populations and size and shape metrics, except for La Cobriza and San Dionisio with DBH.
+We also found varying levels of local spatial autocorrelation with every combination of populations and size and shape metrics, except for Las Matancitas with Crown Spread and DBH and San Dionisio with Short Canopy Axis which showed none.

+* [hypothesis_2_linear_model_CLEANED.R](./analyses/hypothesis_2_linear_model_CLEANED.R) is well-commented R script to test this hypothesis 2 with generalized linear regressions to see if for focal trees (a subset of trees that are independent and randomly selected), there is a relationship between the size of the trees and how much competition they face
+(based on the size and distance of the neighbors from the focal trees).
+A negative relationship would suggest that there is competition between the trees.
+A positive relationship would suggest there is facilitation between the trees.
+We tested the usefulness of models with different levels of control for spatial autocorrelation (none, exponential, guassian, spherical, linear, rational quadratics) and checked they met the best model (based on AIC) met the conditions.
+If they did, we used a slope test, and if they did not, we used a non-parametric Kendall's Tau Test to check for any relationships.
+We observed that only San Dionisio with Canopy Area and competition (with no control for spatial autocorrelation or outliers) showed a significant negative relationship, demonstrating potential competition.

+* [hypothesis_2_linear_model_no_outliers_CLEANED.R](./analyses/hypothesis_2_linear_model_no_outliers_CLEANED.R) is well-commented R script to test this hypothesis 2 with generalized linear regressions that uses the same methodologies as for [hypothesis_2_linear_model_CLEANED.R](./analyses/hypothesis_2_linear_model_CLEANED.R), except the outliers are removed from the dataframe when the Cook's D values are greater than three times the mean Cook's D value.
+Removing the outliers allows the models to better meet the conditions but sacrifices potentially informative trends in the data.

 * [hypothesis_3_size_and_exposure.R](./analyses/hypothesis_3_size_and_exposure.R) is a well commented R script to test this hypothesis: is the size and shape of Quercus brandegeei individuals affected by the frequency of  high wind and hurricane events.
 For trees facing more exposure, higher elevations, steeper slopes, and south and east facing slopes, we expected them to be smaller.
 On the other hand, we expected trees facing less exposure, lower elevation, flatter slopes, and north and west facing aspects to be larger.
 To test this, we used linear models to see if there was a relationship between size characteristics (SCA, LCA, CS, CA, DBH) and elevation.
 We performed a similar linear model see if the size of trees were affected by their slope.
 Finally, we compared the average size values to their aspect (for both N,E,S,W and for N, NW, W, SW, S, SE, E, NE) with ANOVAs/Kruskal-Wallis Models.
 We used 15 m elevation/slope/aspect rasters.